The Charles Schwab (NYSE:SCHW) Price Target Raised to $77.00

-The Charles Schwab (NYSE:SCHW) had its price target raised by equities researchers at Argus from $66.00 to $77.00 in a research report issued on Tuesday, The Fly reports.
-Argus’ price target suggests a potential upside of 20.92% from the stock’s current price.
+The Charles Schwab (NYSE:SCHW) had its target price raised by stock analysts at Jefferies Financial Group from $76.00 to $77.00 in a report released on Friday, The Fly reports.
+Jefferies Financial Group’s price target suggests a potential upside of 15.18% from the stock’s previous close.

-Several other research analysts have also recently weighed in on SCHW.
-Wells Fargo & Company lifted their price target on The Charles Schwab from $60.00 to $70.00 and gave the company an “overweight” rating in a research report on Wednesday, January 20th.
-JMP Securities raised The Charles Schwab from a “market perform” rating to a “market outperform” rating and set a $80.00 price objective on the stock in a report on Thursday, April 15th.
-Morgan Stanley raised their price objective on The Charles Schwab from $76.00 to $83.00 and gave the company an “overweight” rating in a report on Wednesday, March 31st.
-Bank of America raised The Charles Schwab from a “neutral” rating to a “buy” rating and raised their price objective for the company from $52.00 to $68.00 in a report on Tuesday, January 12th.
-Finally, Jefferies Financial Group raised their price objective on The Charles Schwab from $70.00 to $76.00 in a report on Friday, April 9th.
-Four analysts have rated the stock with a hold rating, ten have assigned a buy rating and one has given a strong buy rating to the company.
-The Charles Schwab presently has a consensus rating of “Buy” and an average price target of $69.09.
+Other equities research analysts have also recently issued research reports about the company.
+Deutsche Bank Aktiengesellschaft increased their price target on The Charles Schwab from $77.00 to $79.00 and gave the company a “buy” rating in a research note on Friday, April 9th.
+Wolfe Research upgraded The Charles Schwab from a “peer perform” rating to an “outperform” rating and set a $87.00 price target on the stock in a research note on Monday, April 5th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on The Charles Schwab from $88.00 to $93.00 and gave the company a “buy” rating in a research note on Friday.
+JPMorgan Chase & Co. increased their price objective on The Charles Schwab from $79.00 to $81.00 and gave the stock an “overweight” rating in a research report on Thursday, April 15th.
+Finally, Morgan Stanley increased their price objective on The Charles Schwab from $76.00 to $83.00 and gave the stock an “overweight” rating in a research report on Wednesday, March 31st.
+Five equities research analysts have rated the stock with a hold rating, ten have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and a consensus target price of $74.71.

 The Charles Schwab Corporation, through its subsidiaries, provides wealth management, securities brokerage, banking, asset management, custody, and financial advisory services.
 The company operates in two segments, Investor Services and Advisor Services.
 The Investor Services segment provides retail brokerage and banking services, retirement plan services, and other corporate brokerage services; equity compensation plan sponsors full-service recordkeeping for stock plans, stock options, restricted stock, performance shares, and stock appreciation rights; and retail investor, retirement plan, and mutual fund clearing services.